 Serving a Stream of Customers at the Grand Opening

 Chalk Therapy’s Grand Opening was a success that took Tara and Adam by surprise.
 “Neither one of us had run a store before,” Tara says.
-“We were not anticipating the store and business to get as big and popular as it was so quickly.”
+“We were not anticipating the store and business to get as big and popular as it was so quick.”
 Instead, she found “more and more people kept coming in and seeing it and we were expanding and incorporating new ideas.”

 That first week, Tara’s entire business changed.
 People came for the furniture but wanted to buy her personal supply of non-toxic mineral-based paint.
 She sold it.
 Then they wanted her brushes.
 Tara sold those too and immediately ordered more of everything.
 “Suddenly, I realized, I’m a paint retailer,” she says.
 She now sells three brands of paint.